the-mold/adelante/interview/design-principles.md

 # Domain driven design(DDD)
 Developing system with deep understanding of the system domain.
 Promotes:
-- domain specific language that is shared and used by everyone
+- domain specific language that is shared and used by everyone.
+- bounded context: break down large systems within domain into smaller parts.
+Each has its own responsibilities.